- Macrophylla or big leaf (including mophead and lacecap hydrangeas, and blue or pink-flowered varieties like Nikko

 Consider your Hydrangea Location

-For hydrangeas planted in the ground, the first consideration for winter hydrangea care is to ascertain if the shrub is planted in an appropriate location.
+For hydrangeas planted in the ground, the first consideration for winter hydrangea care is figure out if the shrub is planted in an appropriate location.
 If your macrophylla hydrangea has a hardiness zone classification where the lowest zone is even slightly higher than the one you live in, your hydrangea will very likely fail to form spring buds.
 Even if the zone is the same, if your shrub is too exposed to winter weather, this might also damage the buds.

 Many mophead and other macrophylla hydrangeas are generally hardy in USDA Zones 6 to 9.
 Recent cultivars such as the "Endless Summer" varieties are meant to be hardy in Zones 5 to 8 (although the "Endless Summer Bloomstruck" variety is hardy to Zone 4).
 The "Cityline" hydrangeas are mostly hardy to Zone 5.